Gandhi Heritage Portal: The Key Texts

 An attempt has been made to provide first editions of all the works, including translations.
 Gandhi was acutely sensitive to the question of translation.
-The translations of his Key Texts were done by his closest associates including Mahadev Desai and Valji Govindji Desai.
-Gandhi read, revised and authenticated these translations.
+His closest associates, including Mahadev Desai and Valji Govindji Desai, translated his key texts.
+Gandhi read, revised, and authenticated these translations.

 The Portal also provides rare copies of some of these key texts.
-The Navajivan of 29 November 1925 carried the first instalment of Gandhiji's autobiography; Satya Na Prayogo, and the last chapter 'Farewell" were published in the issue of 3 February 1929 of the same magazine.
-Mahadev Desai's English translation of it commenced with the 3 December 1925 issue of Young India and continued till that of 3 February 1929.
-The first edition of the English translation The Story of My Experiments with Truth was published in two volumes: the first containing three parts was issued in 1927, and the second, containing parts IV and V, in 1929.
+The Navajivan of 29 November 1925 carried the first instalment of Gandhiji's autobiography, Satya Na Prayogo, and the last chapter, "Farewell," was published in the issue of 3 February 1929 of the same magazine.
+Mahadev Desai's English translation commenced with the 3 December 1925 issue of Young India and continued till 3 February 1929.
+The first edition of the English translation, The Story of My Experiments with Truth, was published in two volumes: the first, containing three parts, was issued in 1927, and the second, containing parts IV and V, in 1929.
 The second revised edition of the autobiography was issued in 1940 with a new title: An Autobiography or The Story of My Experiments with Truth.
-The edition of the autobiography placed on the Portal is not only the first English edition, it is that copy on which careful revisions from the point of view of language were suggested by Rt.
+The edition of the autobiography placed on the Portal is not only the first English edition, but also the copy on which Rt.
 Hon.
-Sir V. S. Srinivasa Sastri.
+Sir V. S. Srinivasa Sastri suggested careful revisions from the point of view of language.

 The Portal also provides translations of these texts in other languages.
-At present we have An Autobiography or The Story of My Experiments with Truth available in thirteen languages.
+At present, An Autobiography or The Story of My Experiments with Truth is available in thirteen languages.
 The aspiration is to make available as many translations of the key texts as possible, either in full or with complete bibliographic information.

-Fundamental Works
+Fundamental works

-Fundamental Works are those works, which form the source of the CWMG.
-These include diaries, memoires, selections from compilations of letters and biographies.
-It is not possible to imagine the CWMG without the extraordinary diaries of Mahadev Desai, Gandhiji's closest companion from 1917 to 1942.
+The Fundamental Works are the source of the CWMG.
+These include diaries, memoirs, selections from compilations of letters, and biographies.
+The CWMG could not exist without the extraordinary diaries of Mahadev Desai, Gandhiji's closest companion from 1917 to 1942.
 The Fundamental Works provide three language editions of Mahadev Bhai Ni Diary.
 Similarly, the published works of Manubehn Gandhi also form part of the Fundamental Works.

-There is a rich and long biographical tradition of recounting Gandhiji's life, which commenced with Rev. Joseph Doke's M K Gandhi: An Indian Patriot in South Africa and include such magnificent works as Pyarelal's The Early Phase and The Last Phase, D G Tendulkar's eight-volume biography Mahatma and Narayan Desai's Maru Jivan Ej Mari Vani.
+There is a rich and long biographical tradition of recounting Gandhiji's life, which commenced with Rev. Joseph Doke's M K Gandhi: An Indian Patriot in South Africa and includes such magnificent works as Pyarelal's The Early Phase and The Last Phase, D G Tendulkar's eight-volume biography Mahatma and Narayan Desai's Maru Jivan Ej Mari Vani.
 These form part of the Fundamental Works.
-Also included are works of Gandhi's associates like C F Andrews and Mirabehn.
+Also included are works of Gandhi's associates like C.F.
+Andrews and Mirabehn.

 This section also includes various translations of the Key Texts.
-The aspiration is to provide authoritative selections of Gandhiji's writings in various languages in this section.
-The Fundamental Works would also include all available volumes of translations of the CWMG in other Indian languages, for example Marathi.
+It aims to provide authoritative selections of Gandhiji's writings in various languages.
+The Fundamental Works would also include all available volumes of translations of the CWMG in other Indian languages, for example, Marathi.